elastic/elasticsearch-serverless-php/README.md

 [![main](https://github.com/elastic/elasticsearch-serverless-php/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/elastic/elasticsearch-serverless-php/actions/workflows/tests.yml)

-This is the official Elastic client for the **Elasticsearch Serverless** service.
+This is the official Elastic client for the [Elasticsearch Cloud Serverless](https://www.elastic.co/elasticsearch/serverless).

 If you're looking to develop your PHP application with the Elasticsearch Stack, you should look at the [Elasticsearch Client](https://github.com/elastic/elasticsearch-php) instead.